Our Methodology

 Coverage Matrices

-What PlainWarranty Is Not
+What PlainWarranty Is, and Is Not

 Limitations